 treeObj.wItems.Item("TopItem 2|Item 2.3").Click()

 treeObj.wItems.Item("TopItem 2").Items.Item("Item 2.3").Click()

 In addition, taking into account that the currently selected item, TopItem 2 is the parent of the Item 2.3, you can also use the following statements:

 Usually, it is preferable to specify tree view items by captions, because this makes the test easy to understand.
 However, indexes can make the script shorter.
-In addition, indexes are useful for addressing items in owner-drawn tree view controls, since these items may not have a caption (see Working With Owner-Drawn Tree View Controls).
+In addition, indexes are useful for addressing items in owner-drawn tree view controls, since these items may not have a caption (see Working With Owner-Drawn Tree View Controls in Desktop Windows Applications).